-Certain nutritional deficiencies could minimize sense of taste.
+Certain nutritional deficiencies could minimize your sense of taste.
 For example, zinc is vital to your senses of taste and smell.
-You’ll probably get enough zinc through a normal, varied diet.
-Zinc is found in chicken, red meat, and fortified breakfast cereals.
+You can probably already get enough zinc through a normal, varied diet.
+Zinc is found in chicken, red meat, fortified breakfast cereals, and many other foods.

 Anything that affects the mouth can certainly affect your sense of taste, such as: